Listeria outbreak: Three die after drinking contaminated milkshakes

 Health officials said the ice cream machines at the Tacoma restaurant were not cleaned correctly resulting in a foodborne listeriosis outbreak.

 Six people were sent to the hospital between 27 February and 22 July, the Washington State Department of Health said.
-Genetic fingerprinting of bacteria in the milkshakes shows it was the same strain of Listeria.
+Genetic fingerprinting of bacteria in the milkshakes shows it was the same strain of listeria.

+Those six people had weakened immune systems and were between the ages of 40 and 79.

 Two of the three who survived said they had a milkshake from the same Frugals restaurant before feeling symptomatic.

-In a statement, Frugals said: "We are heartbroken and deeply regret any harm our actions could have caused."
+In a statement, Frugals said: "We are heartbroken and deeply regret any harm our actions could have caused.

 "We are committed to making any changes deemed necessary to maintain our high standard of operations and prevent this from happening again."

+The business has stopped selling all milkshakes at the Tacoma location and has sent the milkshake equipment to an independent facility for cleaning and re-testing.
+As a precaution, Frugals has also halted the production of milkshakes at other locations.

-The Centers for Disease Control and Prevention estimates about 1,600 Americans get the infection every year, and some 260 die.
+The Centers for Disease Control and Prevention estimates about 1,600 Americans are infected by listeria every year, and some 260 die.

-Symptoms of Listeria infection include fever, muscle aches, confusion and seizures.
+Symptoms include fever, muscle aches, confusion and seizures.
 For those who are pregnant, symptoms can also include pregnancy loss or premature birth.

-However, most people who eat Listeria-contaminated foods will not get sick, according to health officials, except for older populations, those who are pregnant, and the immunocompromised.
+However, most people who eat Listeria-contaminated foods will not get sick, according to health officials, except for older populations, those who are pregnant, and the immuno-compromised.

 No other Frugals restaurants are believed to have the bacteria, officials said.